 If you have an herb garden, the Lavender plants will fit in next to your Echinacea, oregano, or basil.
 Plant lavender in your flower garden with other varieties that like full sun.
-Next to your tomatoes, onions, or lettuces lavender could help detract pests.
+Next to your tomatoes, onions, or lettuce, lavender can help detract pests.

 If you would prefer to keep your herbs inside so that you can easily access them, here’s some extra pieces of info you might find helpful for growing lavender indoors.

 - Place the pots on trays or saucers to protect surfaces.